softwaregroup-bg/ut-run/README.md

         },
         result: (result, assert) => {
-            return assert; // do some assertions
+            return assert; // do some assertions for bus.method.name1 }
-        }
     }]);
   }